CodeJellee/Group_5_Project/README.md

     {
       "message": "Bad Request", // (or "Validation error" if generated by Sequelize), "errors": {
-        "address": "Street address is required",
-        "city": "City is required",
-        "state": "State is required",
+      "itemName": "Item name is required",
-        "country": "Country is required",
+      "price": "Price is required",
-        "lat": "Latitude is not valid",
-        "lng": "Longitude is not valid",
-        "name": "Name must be less than 50 characters", "description": "Description is required",
+      "description": "Description is required",
-        "price": "Price per day is required"
+      "quantity": "Quantity is required",
+      "previewImage": "Preview image is required",
+      "category": "Category is required",
       }
     }
     ```

-### Add an Image to a Spot based on the Spot's id
+### Add an Image to a Product based on the Products's id

-Create and return a new image for a spot specified by id.
+Create and return a new image for a product specified by id.

 * Require Authentication: true
-* Require proper authorization: Spot must belong to the current user
+* Require proper authorization: Product must belong to the current user
 * Request
   <!--!!START SILENT -->
   * Method: POST
-  * URL: /api/spots/:spotId/images
+  * URL: /api/products/:productId/images
   <!--!!END -->
   <!--!!ADD -->
   <!-- * Method: ? -->